kunaagar/training-be-module-04/targeting-service-module/README.md

 ### Installation & Configuration

-This would be done in the following steps

 - Copy **targeting-service-module** into the **services** folder of your Launchpad 0.12.x project.

 - Include the **targeting-service-module** module to the build.
 Open `services/pom.xml` and add **targeting-service-module** in the `<modules>` section: